extrude575757/Roulette-Pair_Programming/README.md

     Error control & boundries
+        -- It Makes the mouse reset while mouse down and out of browser screen space -- Mouse error Control
+                #Possible Solutions
-        -- Make the mouse reset while mouse down and out of browser screen space -- Change chip location based on where mouse down and arrow are both at
+        -- Change chip location based on where mouse down and arrow are both at

 ----------------------------------------------------